Dineshk125/Dineshk125/README.md

 ## 👋 Hey there!
-I'm Dinesh — a passionate fresher developer 🚀
+I'm Dinesh — a passionate Full Stack developer 🚀

 - 🔭 I’m currently working on a full-stack app using **React**, with JWT authentication, dark mode, and syntax highlighting.
 - 🌱 I’m currently learning **Node.js, Express.js, SQL, and MongoDB** to strengthen my backend fundamentals.